 The Important Stuff (DEFINITELY READ THIS)

-- PLAYER FEE: $40 until Nov 30, $45 after.
-Registration closes January 10th.
+- PLAYER FEE: $30 until May 24th, $40 after.
+Registration closes June 8th.
 There is a student discount for $25.
-Students may use the coupon code TBUWINTER during checkout
+Students may use the code TBUSUMMER during checkout.

 - MORE INFO: Contact Alex Gardner, TBU League Director

 Early Bird entry is for $30 until May 24th!
 After that, entry will be $40.
-Make sure to sign up by January 10th to guarantee your spot in league for $45.
+Make sure to sign up by June 8th to guarantee your spot in league.
 Additions after that date may not be possible, but check with the Alex.
 If you sign up and do not see your name on the roster, please reach out to the Alex.

 By enrolling in this event, you explicitly agree to the terms of the TBUltimate Waiver & Release posted here.

-Finally, once you enroll for this event, please make sure your t-shirt size & gender, skill level, and athletic ability are accurately filled out in your user profile.
+Finally, once you enroll for this event, please make sure your t-shirt size & gender, skill level, and athletic ability are accurately filled out on your roster profile.

 Other Important Details (Please read this)

-- Games to 13, halftime at 7.
-Halftime may be no more than 5 minutes.
+- Game to 11, halftime at 6.
+Halftime may be no more than 10 minutes.

-- At the time of soft cap, finish the current point, then add one to the higher score and play to that.
-Waiting to pull the disc or waiting during halftime is part of the current point.
-If one team scores to 13 at the time of soft cap, the game is over.
+- At the time of soft cap, finish the current point, then add two to the higher score and play to that.
+Waiting to pull the disc or waiting during half-time is part of the current point.
+If one team scores to 11 at the time of soft cap, the game is over.
 Games will not exceed 11 points.

 Other Odds and Ends (It would be great if you read this)

-- Experienced players are encouraged to assist new and developing players both on the sideline and in games.
+- Experienced players who choose to play are expected to assist new and developing player both on the sideline and in games.

 - Win-at-all-cost behavior and intense physicality are strictly prohibited.

-- Make a call loudly and clear (and use hand signals)
+- Make a call loudly and clear (and use hand signals when possible)

 - Dangerous Play: Reckless disregard for the safety of fellow players is considered dangerous play and is to be treated as a foul, regardless of whether or when contact occurs.
 This rule is not superseded by any other rule.
 If uncontested, this must be treated as the most relevant foul.